Home » Recipes » Diet » Vegetarian » Creamy One Pot Sundried Tomato White Beans

 You can!
 Much like pasta, the beans will continue to absorb liquid when they’re sitting in the sauce, so if you’re reheating them you’ll need to add a little water to loosen things up – start with a couple of tablespoons.
 You can heat this in the microwave for a couple of minutes, stirring halfway through, or reheat it on the stovetop.

 Like this recipe?
-Here are some other quick meals!
+Here are some other quick meals you might enjoy

 If you make this recipe, I’d love to hear from you!
 You can leave me a comment below.